magneticio/vamp.io/content/whatisvamp.md

 ## More benefit, less risk

-Developing applications using a microservices architecture has many benefits with regard to speed of deployment, scalability and separation of concerns.
-The flip side of this is increased complexity, stress and risk.

-Vamp manages microservice deployments and running systems to bring you more of the benefits and less of the pain.
+Vamp manages deployments and running systems to bring you more of the benefits and less of the pain associated with microservice architectures.

 ### Microservice bennefits and risks